gsam95/gsam95/Kafka/ProjectSummary.md

 _AI was used to write required codes_

-_Context related text here and in the final report were adopted directly from the assignmnet outline_
+_Context related text here and in the final report were adopted directly from the assignment outline_